 Taking the CASPer test?
 Here’s what you need to know

 CASPer was first created in 2005 at McMaster University.
 In 2010, the test was incorporated into the official admissions process at the Michael DeGroote School of Medicine.
-CASPer, which stood for the Computer-Based Assessment for Sampling Personal Characteristics, is a form situational judgement test (SJT) that presents applicants with a series of hypothetical scenarios and asks them to type out a response to what they would do if they were in that particular situation.
+CASPer, which stands for the Computer-Based Assessment for Sampling Personal Characteristics, is a form of situational judgement test (SJT) that presents applicants with a series of hypothetical scenarios and asks them to type out a response to what they would do if they were in that particular situation.

 The scenarios presented in the CASPer test are not specific to a clinical or classroom setting, but are more general to everyday life.
 You can take a look at a number of sample scenarios here at the takeCASPer website.
 Make sure to always check that the sample scenario questions are from the official source, as many of the sample CASPer sections from unofficial sources are not representative of the actual test.

 - You do not need to study for the CASPer test, however we strongly encourage you to read the ‘Test Prep’ page on our website in advance

 - CASPer raters are trained to ignore spelling and grammar mistakes

 - There is no “right” answer to sections of the CASPer test, focus on what you feel is right and why

 - You will have 5 minutes to answer the questions following each scenario.
 It feels short but know that you’re not alone- every applicant has an equal amount of time!

 - Each section of the CASPer test is evaluated by a different person

 - The CASPer test only runs on Chrome and FireFox browsers